testness/work-flavors/README.md

 # work-samples
 This repository contains sample work artifacts.
-Note that company specific details are redacted.
+Note that company specific details such as application names and hyperlinks are redacted or omitted.